ADAC: Road safety advocacy

-Campaigns

-The European Campaign for Safe Road Design is a partnership between 28 major European road safety stakeholders that is calling for the European Commission to invest in safe road infrastructure initiatives.
+As of 2009, the European Campaign for Safe Road Design was a partnership between 28 major European road safety stakeholders that called for the European Commission to invest in safe road infrastructure initiatives.
 ADAC is the campaign's partner in Germany.

 Organisation

 In 2016, ADAC restructured its organisation, implementing a 3-pillar structure comprising an association (ADAC e.V.), a societas Europaea (ADAC SE) and a foundation (ADAC Stiftung).
 This structure was adopted by the vote of 200 delegates during a General Assembly in late 2014, and finalised in detail in 2015.
 At the 2016 ADAC General Assembly in Lübeck, the delegates agreed to the reorganised structure.
 This structure was fully implemented by early 2017.

-ADAC e.V. provides core membership benefits such as roadside assistance and legal services, and is the home of functions such as consumer advocacy, motorsport, tourism, and the club magazine ADAC Motorwelt.
+ADAC e.V. provides core membership benefits.
 The ADAC e.V.
-Executive Board is the renumerated executive body responsible for the club's management.
+Executive Board is the remunerated executive body responsible for the club's management.

 Commercial activities have been devolved to ADAC SE, an autonomous public company limited by shares that is separate from the association.
-ADAC e.V. holds a 57.74% majority of ADAC SE shares.
-Other shareholders include the ADAC foundation (25.10%) and, via private equity companies, several ADAC regional clubs (17.16%).

-The ADAC foundation pools ADAC's charitable and public benefit activities.
-The foundation's objectives include the promotion and support of rescue in life-threatening situations, accident prevention, scholarship & research, education, and charity.
+ADAC e.V. held a 57.74% majority of ADAC SE shares.
+Other shareholders included the ADAC foundation (25.10%) and, via private equity companies, several ADAC regional clubs (17.16%).
+The ADAC foundation has pooled ADAC's charitable and public benefit activities such as the promotion and support of rescue in life-threatening situations, accident prevention, scholarship & research, education, and charity.